hnakamur/rustc-deb/src/doc/book/testing.md

 that our tests are entirely left out of a normal build.

 The second change is the `use` declaration.
-Because we're in an inner module, we need to bring our test function into scope.
+Because we're in an inner module, we need to bring the tested function into scope.
 This can be annoying if you have a large module, and so this is a common use of globs.
 Let's change our `src/lib.rs` to make use of it: